Skip to content

 I think microbiology should be mandatory in high school.

 How to swim with contacts: two different pair, regular and swimming.
 Take your swimming pair out as soon as you are done with the pool and disinfect it with Optifree or ClearCare.
-Wear out of the locker room your regular pair.
+Wear out of the locker room your regular pair or your glasses.

 I personally wear daily disposable contacts for swimming/hot tubs.
-If I loose it in the water then it’s no big deal because I was going to toss it anyway.
+If I loose it in the water then it’s no big deal because I was going to toss it in the locker room anyway.

 When you are talking about Night and Day, are you talking about the old one or the new one?
 Cause’ i’ve heard that the new one (Night and Day Aqua) is supposed to be bad but the old one is good.